ZwingliCaleb/ReactHire/README.md

 - **Navigate** through the app to view job postings.
 - **Read more**; click on the buttons to see full job descriptions.
 - **Filter**; this option helps you refine your job search.

+## Contributing
+Contributions to the project are welcome!
+If you have suggestions for improvements, found a bug, or want to add a new feature, please open an issue or submit a pull request.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

+## License
+This project is licensed under the [MIT License](LICENSE).